jpegleg/five-daemon-mgmt/README.md

 five-daemon-mgmt
 ================

+If you can, use selinux and something like anisble instead of these tools.

 These five shell daemons install, enforce, report, and maintain unix systems.

 This set of daemons requires configuration.
 Take a look at each script and make sure it is tuned